 Recipient of the Marian Library Medal, A Woman Clothed with the Sun has been critically acclaimed as the one book on Our Lady that should be read by everyone.

-JOHN J. DELANEY, the former director of Doubleday Religious Publishing and founder of Image Books, was an active figure in the world of religious publishing for more than forty years.
-He also authored A Woman Clothed with the Sun, and translated The Practice… More about John J. Delaney
+John J. Delaney, the former director of Doubleday Religious Publishing and founder of Image Books, was an active figure in the world of religious publishing for more than 40 years.
+He also authored A Woman Clothed with the Sun and translated The Practice… More about John J. Delaney